itopaloglu83/Jekyll-Markdown-Cheat-Sheet/index.md

 {: .no_toc }

 **Caution**
-{: .label .label-yellow .text-white .bg-red}
+{: .label .label-yellow .Label .Label--orange}

 <div class="code-example" markdown="1">
 Not supported by Jekyll.